Antoine-Alexandre/DecodeTech/content/about.md

 # About 💡

-**DecodeTech** is a general-audience medium launched in April 2022 to explore and discuss how technologies are changing societies and impacting our lifes.
+**DecodeTech** is a general-audience medium launched in April 2022 to explore and discuss how technologies are changing societies and impacting our lives.
 ***

 # Start with why 🔥